 As you can see, there are no limits to what you can visualize.

-To give you better insight into the data, we allowed the histogram to be plotted together with any other chart with the exception of Term structure chart.
+To give you better insight into the data, we allowed the histogram to be plotted together with any other chart.
 It makes the most sense to display the histogram together with the underlying data.
 I’ll show you what I mean in the next chart.
 The top subchart is the continuous histogram for ZWZ20-ZWU20 wheat spread.
 Just below it is the continuous price for the same spread.

 The charts are synchronized.
 If you change the zoom, the bottom continuous price subchart will scale accordingly and the histogram will immediately show you the distribution of the data.
 To keep the data synced, the mouse zoom is disabled, so you have to use the buttons in the right zoom panel.